What is a comprehensive metabolic panel (CMP)?

 What do the results mean?

-If any one result or combination of CMP results were not normal, it can indicate a number of different conditions.
-These include liver disease, kidney failure, or diabetes.
+In general, if you have one or more results that aren't normal, it may be a sign of a health condition.
+For example, high blood glucose may be a sign of diabetes.
 You will likely need more tests to confirm or rule out a specific diagnosis.

-If you have questions about your results, talk to your health care provider.
+If you have questions about your results, talk with your provider.

 Is there anything else I need to know about a CMP?

 - University of Rochester Medical Center [Internet].
-Rochester (NY): University of Rochester Medical Center; c2019.
-Health Encyclopedia: Comprehensive Metabolic Panel [cited 2019 Aug 22]; [about 2 screens].
+Rochester (NY): University of Rochester Medical Center; c2023.
+Health Encyclopedia: Comprehensive Metabolic Panel; [cited 2023 May 22]; [about 5 screens].
 Available from: https://www.urmc.rochester.edu/encyclopedia/content.aspx?contenttypeid=167&contentid=comprehensive_metabolic_panel